 - Christmas Gifts – we framed some of our favorites for Christmas gifts for our family

-- Save The Dates – we created save the date postcards using our engagement pictures – here are some great ideas from Minted, Etsy, and Wedding Paper Divas
+- Save The Dates – we created save the date postcards using our engagement pictures – here are some great ideas from Minted and Etsy

 - Use a photo book for guest book at your wedding